Small ACL injuries may heal on their own, but most ACL injuries need ACL reconstruction.

-If you are a diabetic patient, you will have to consult to doctor.
+If you are a diabetic, you will have to consult a doctor.

 On the day before your surgery,

-You should not eat or drink anything 6 to 12 hours prior to surgery
+You should not eat or drink anything 6 to 12 hours prior to the surgery.

 ACL Reconstruction is a surgical procedure where your surgeon repairs or reconstructs the torn ACL.

-The surgeon will make a graft either from another part of the knee or deceased donor.
-With the help of surgical instruments, the surgeon will make sockets into thigh and knee bone.
-This will help secure the graft.
-Once the procedure is complete, the surgeon will close the incision with sutures or stitches.
+The surgeon makes a graft either from another part of the knee or from a deceased donor.
+With the help of surgical instruments, the surgeon makes sockets into thigh and knee bone.
+This helps secure the graft.
+Once the procedure is complete, the surgeon closes the incision with sutures or stitches.

-Post Surgical Care / what you should not do after ACL surgery?
+Post surgical care / What must not be done after ACL surgery?

 After the surgery, the surgeon will provide some instructions in order to avoid any problems.
 These instructions will also help in proper recovery.